18 Best Edge Computing Companies In 2025

 Products: Virtual Evolved Packet Core, Affirmed Mobile Edge Computing

-The company has developed virtualized Evolved Packed Core (vEPC) for mobile network operators to keep up with traffic demand, scale networks, and deliver services tailored to certain use cases such as fixed wireless, WiFi, VoLTE, edge compute and 5G services.
+The company has developed virtualized Evolved Packet Core (vEPC) for mobile network operators to keep up with traffic demand, scale networks, and deliver services tailored to certain use cases such as fixed wireless, WiFi, VoLTE, edge computing, and 5G services.

 Their mobile core solutions can be deployed on a wide range of industry off-the-shelf hardware.
 So far, the company has deployed more than 100 operator networks worldwide, helping them upgrade to NFV-based architectures and realize outstanding returns.